JSyLucero/comp3061-fork/Lecture topics/1-Introduction to security/README.md

 1b.
 Create Windows Professional virtual machine.

 1c.
-Create live boot of Kali Linux virtual machine.
+Create live boot of Kali Linux virtual machine and verify that all the virtual machines are pinging each other.

 1d.
+Creating a domain in Windows Server 2012 and connecting Windows 7 Professional as a client to the domain.

+1e.
+Configuring git on lab computers.